 Leukemia niche – Hong Qian group

-We achieve this by using both primary patient samples and mouse models to characterize bone marrow mesenchymal niche with the help of advanced techniques including multi-colour flow cytometry, RNA-sequencing, confocal imaging, in vivo fate-mapping, mesenchymal stem cell (MSC) assays.
-The functional and therapeutic impact of the altered niche factors on leukemia-initiating stem cells are tested by gene-editing, transgenic mouse models, in vitro co-culture assays and experimental transplantation in collaboration with national and international experts in the field of stem cell niche.
+The primary aim of our research is to understand the role of leukemia niche in the development and treatment response of myeloid malignancies including CML and AML.
+The long-term goal is to identify new niche factors that can serve as novel therapeutic targets for more effective treatment of the diseases.
+We achieve this by using both primary patient samples and mouse models to characterize bone marrow mesenchymal niche with the help of advanced techniques including multi-colour flow cytometry, RNA-sequencing, confocal imaging, and in vivo fate-mapping.
+The functional and therapeutic impact of the niche factors on LSCs is tested by gene-editing, mouse models including patient-derived xenograft (PDX) mouse model, digital PCR, in vitro co-culture with mesenchymal stem cells (MSC) which are known to be critical for hematopoiesis.
+We will do this in collaboration with national and international experts in the field of stem cell niche and leukemia.
 We hope to translate the research findings into clinic in collaboration with multiple haematologists/scientists in Nordic countries.

 Open positions